|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 Corporate finance is concerned with the different ways organisations can raise finance and invest in assets in order to grow their business.
 There are three sources of finance for investment; internally generated cash flow, by borrowing and by selling shares.
 The central focus of corporate finance is the decision on what investments should be made and how it should be financed.
 However, both raising finance and investment involves risk and fundamental to the function of corporate finance is assessing the likely return on investments and manage the risk of raising finance.

-The independent research project provides students with an opportunity to integrate and apply knowledge and understanding from the three levels of the degree to a typical workplace environment and to develop research skills in a specialised area.
+The independent research project provides students with an opportunity to integrate and apply knowledge and understanding from the three levels of the accounting and finance degree to a typical workplace environment and to develop research skills in a specialised area.
 The project is an original, detailed research analysis on a topic selected in consultation with, and supervised by, a member of LSME’s academic staff.
 The project includes a critical literature review and primary and/or secondary empirical work to address a specific research question (or questions).

-Students who are awarded a minimum of a 2(2) classification can progress to a range of university Masters programmes in a relevant subject area, including MSc in Accounting and Finance and MBA.
+London School of Management Education students who are awarded a minimum of a 2(2) classification can progress to a range of university Masters programmes in a relevant subject area, including MSc in Accounting and Finance and MBA.
 Students can claim exemptions for many of the modules for professional courses like ACCA.
 Students can also progress in employment in a range of positions with supervisory, team leading or managerial roles.

 Please talk to our admissions team now.